robertobloj/ai-style-transfer/README.md

                         Number of epochs
   -s STYLE, --style STYLE
                         For "mode" eq "dir" it is style images dir.
-For "mode" eq "file" it is a path to style imageFor "mode" eq "url" it is a url to style image.
+For "mode" eq "file" it is a path to style image.
+For "mode" eq "url" it is a url to style image.
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         Output dir.
 Default value: "images/output"